heliumind/battleship/README.md

 ### Start to sink those sheeeps!

-Click fields on the top matchboard you want to shot!
+Click fields on the top matchboard you want to shoot!

 ## Built With

 * [C++](http://www.dropwizard.io/1.0.2/docs/) - Used for backend
 * [QT5](https://www.qt.io/) - The GUI and TCP toolkit used

-## Versioning

-We use [Gitlab](https://gitlab.com/) for versioning.

 ## Authors